PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 ## Introduction

-[FairMOT](https://arxiv.org/abs/2004.01888) focuses on accomplishing the detection and re-identification in a single network to improve the inference speed, presents a simple baseline which consists of two homogeneous branches to predict pixel-wise objectness scores and re-ID features.
-The achieved fairness between the two tasks allows FairMOT to obtain high levels of detection and tracking accuracy.
+[FairMOT](https://arxiv.org/abs/2004.01888) is based on an Anchor Free detector Centernet, which overcomes the problem of anchor and feature misalignment in anchor based detection framework.
+The fusion of deep and shallow features enables the detection and ReID tasks to obtain the required features respectively.
+It also uses low dimensional ReID features.
+FairMOT is a simple baseline composed of two homogeneous branches propose to predict the pixel level target score and ReID features.
+It achieves the fairness between the two tasks and  obtains a higher level of real-time MOT performance.

 ## Model Zoo